reviews

 Editor

-“...Liam Macdonald seems to be a fascinating man indeed. ...'VERGE' is captivating...
+“...Liam Macdonald seems to be a fascinating man indeed. ...Verge is captivating...
 The style is rock with a mix of jazz, world and pop...
 With this sort of experimentation, the songs are anything but dull...
 Throughout, you get a sense that everyone involved enjoyed recording this album...”

 Feedback - British MENSA's rock music magazine